BOB4Drone/Drone_Hacking_Guideline_ENG/2-body/1_software-uav.md

 $ make px4_sitl jmavsim PX4_BUILD_TYPE=0 PX4_ASAN=1
 ```
 #### 1.3.2.
 PX4 Docker Build
 PX4 is provided with a pre-built container with all development environments set.
-If you use [the container provided](https://github.com/PX4/PX4-containers/blob/master/README.md#container-hierarchy), you can easily attempt purging.
+If you use [the container provided](https://github.com/PX4/PX4-containers/blob/master/README.md#container-hierarchy), you can easily attempt fuzzing.
 First, the docker must be installed with the instructions below.
 Next, execute an instruction to set the authority.